Odometer Fraud and Auto Fraud. Odometer Roll Back. New Jersey Consumer Fraud.

 Consumer Fraud and Odometer Roll Back

-A rollback odometer can be your worst nightmare.
+A rolled back odometer can be your worst nightmare.
 Imagine this.
 You go to a dealership looked at the odometer and you by a car.
 The price you pay is based on what the odometer reads at the time of the purchase.
 You use that odometer reading to price online to shop and make an offer.
 Now, after the purchase you find out that the odometer reading or the mileage reading on the vehicle when you bought it is not correct and not accurate.
 What can you do if the odometer does not read the proper mileage?
+New Jersey Lawyer to sue for odometer fraud or odometer roll back

 You have numerous options including suing the selling dealership.
 You might even have other options which would to file suit against other dealerships in the chain of title.
 Under New Jersey law including the Consumer Fraud Act you could potentially sue other individuals in the chain of title who sold the vehicle with the improper or wrong mileage.